NukeTheMoon/krkfgc-match-overlay/README.md

 # HOW TO

+1. run:

 ```
 npm i
 node server.js
 ```

-install assets/bahnschrift.ttf
+2. install assets/bahnschrift.ttf

-open control-panel.html in a browser that isn't IE or Lynx
+3. open control-panel.html in a browser that isn't IE or Lynx

-pass match-overlay.html to OBS browser source as local file, width=1920 height=1080
+4. pass match-overlay.html to OBS browser source as local file, width=1920 height=1080

-select a game in control-panel.html and hit UPDATE OVERLAY!
+5. select a game in control-panel.html and hit UPDATE OVERLAY!

 # FAQ